Guardian Ad Litem Information for Parents

 The Guardian Ad Litem will meet individually with each parent, and may ask questions that are not on the questionnaire.
 The Guardian Ad Litem will usually request that each parent come to this meeting alone.
 Don't bring your children.
 Do bring any papers or records you think might help explain your views.

 Yes.
-The Travis County Juvenile Board has authorized a fee ranging from $300 to $2,700.00 per side based on a sliding income scale for Guardian Ad Litem appointments; $200 for adoption social studies for county residents; and $600 plus expenses for adoption social studies for parents who do not live in Travis County.
+The Travis County Juvenile Board has authorized a fee ranging from $300 to $2,700.00 per side based on a sliding income scale for Guardian Ad Litem appointments; $500 for termination reports or adoption social studies.
 Brief investigations are assessed a fee ranging from $150 to $1,275.00 per side based on a sliding income scale.

 The Guardian Ad Litem will observe you and your child together, or the other parent and your child together, as part of the investigation.
 In most cases, the Guardian Ad Litem will make a home visit with the child in each parent's home, and see how they interact with the parent, stepparent, brothers and sisters, or anyone who lives in the home.
 The Guardian Ad Litem will work with you to schedule a time for the home visit.